 The GFLU Map is a major consideration when reviewing the appropriateness of proposed development.
 However, it is not the only consideration, and should not be used outside of the context of the rest of this Plan or other adopted City plans and ordinances.
-For example, some residential and mixed-use areas planned for more intense development within older parts of the city may have single-family, two- or three-unit homes, or small-scale commercial/mixed-use buildings interspersed with other, more intense, multifamily residential and mixed-use development.
+For example, some residential and mixed-use areas planned for more intense development within older parts of the city may have single-family, two-or three-unit homes, or small-scale commercial/mixed-use buildings interspersed with other, more intense, multifamily residential and mixed-use development.
 In such instances, it is important to refer to other Elements of this Plan and other city plans and ordinances (such as adopted neighborhood plans, the historic preservation plan, historic preservation ordinance, and urban design districts), when considering whether development is appropriate for a given parcel.
 It is not the intent of the GFLU Map to encourage more intense development in all MR, HR, and mixed-use areas without consideration for other adopted plans and regulations.
-Similarly, it is not the intention of this Plan that any existing multifamily that may be in the "Low Residential" district must be transitioned to single-family or duplex development (see pages 36 and 38 for more information regarding integration of redevelopment).
+Similarly, it is not the intention of this Plan that any existing multifamily that may be in the "Low Residential" district must be transitioned to single-family or duplex development.

-The category descriptions in this chapter, along with the accompanying charts for residential use and mixed-use, summarize the GFLU Map categories.
+The descriptions in this chapter, along with the accompanying charts for residential use and mixed-use, summarize the GFLU Map categories.
 Building form categories in the residential and mixed-use charts were drawn from the zoning ordinance.
 The general density range is intentionally broad for most categories because building form, not density, should be the primary consideration when determining whether a building fits appropriately within a given neighborhood, district, or corridor.
-Sub-area plans frequently offer more detailed height and design standards, and should be referred to in addition to this Plan.
-While adopted sub-area plan residential and mixed-use standards should generally fit within the land use standards shown in this Plan, they may have heights that exceed what is shown in this plan.
+Detailed sub-area plans frequently offer more detailed height and design standards, and should be referred to in addition to this Plan.
+While adopted sub-area plan residential and mixed-use standards shown in this Plan, they may have heights that exceed what is shown in this plan.
 When that is the case, the sub-area plan standards should be applied, just as they are applied when more restrictive building heights are included.
 Refer to the appendix for further discussion on the relationship between this Plan and sub-area plans.